Ghoeb/color-routes/README.md

 Written to use as an assignment on the 2016-1 edition of Data Structures & Algorithms course at PUC, Chile

+(This was my first big C project, and I plan to keep working on it)

 ## The problem

 Given an edgeless graph where nodes have a specific desired degree, and some nodes have a color assigned while others don't, set the edges to satisfy the following: